Applications of Nambu Non-equilibrium Thermodynamics to Specific Phenomena: Introduction

 \section{Introduction}

-Classical non-equilibrium thermodynamics and self-organization, ranging from de Groot–Mazur\cite{degroot1962} and the Glansdorff–Prigogine theory\cite{Prigogine} to Nicolis–Prigogine\cite{Prigogine2} and Haken's synergetics\cite{key-203}, address irreversibility, stability, and pattern selection.
-The GENERIC formalism\cite{key-50,key-200,key-201,key-202} further unifies reversible and irreversible couplings within a bracket structure.
-In contrast, our NNET makes the reversible–irreversible split explicit via Nambu brackets plus an entropy gradient.
+Classical non-equilibrium thermodynamics and self-organization, ranging from de Groot–Mazur\cite{degroot1962} and the Glansdorff–Prigogine theory\cite{Prigogine} to Nicolis–Prigogine\cite{Prigogine2} and Haken's synergetics\cite{key-203}, address dissipation, stability, and pattern selection.
+The GENERIC formalism\cite{key-50,key-200,key-201,key-202} further unifies non-dissipative and dissipative couplings within a bracket structure.
+In contrast, our NNET makes the non-dissipative and dissipative \footnote{

+In this work, ``non-dissipative'' does not imply microscopic time-reversal symmetry.
+It refers to the structural property that, after removing the entropy-gradient term, the remaining Nambu flow is volume-preserving (incompressible) and generates a well-posed deterministic flow (unique forward and backward trajectories) within the admissible state domain.

+} split explicit via Nambu brackets plus an entropy gradient.
 For rhythms near stable limit cycles, phase reduction originated with Winfree\cite{key-300} and Kuramoto\cite{key-301} and has since been systematized\cite{key-302,key-111}.
 Extensions that incorporate amplitude degrees of freedom via isostables and Koopman theory\cite{key-222,key-2222} enlarge the regime beyond weak forcing; for large oscillator ensembles, the Ott–Antonsen ansatz\cite{key-2.2} provides low-dimensional closures.
-Yet these approaches remain essentially local and do not furnish a thermodynamic partition of reversible versus dissipative contributions.
+Yet these approaches remain essentially local and do not furnish a thermodynamic partition of non-dissipative versus dissipative contributions.
 Spatially extended pattern formation is grounded in reaction–diffusion theory from Turing\cite{key-tur} to modern reviews\cite{key-0.1,key-0.2}.
 For chemical oscillations, the Belousov-Zhabotinsky (BZ) reaction is canonically treated by the Oregonator mechanism and comprehensive monographs\cite{key-0.3,key-0.4,key-0.5}.
 On the life-science side, spiking/bursting spans biophysically grounded models\cite{key-one}, geometric classifications\cite{key-two}, and modern syntheses\cite{key-three}.
 These literatures motivate a unified far-from-equilibrium decomposition, which we supply via NNET.